I am a post-doctoral research scholar at the University of Southern California's Department of Economics from Fall 2018 to Spring 2020.

-My research interests lie at the intersection of labor and development, with a particular focus on agricultural labor markets.
-My job market paper focuses on the impact of agricultural price supports on production decisions and spillovers to the non-agricultural sector.
-My other work ranges from experimentally quantifying labor market frictions arising from informal village labor unions, to investigating the extent to which incorrect rainfall predictions reduce farmer welfare.
+My research interests lie at the intersection of labor and development, with a particular focus on rural labor markets.
+My work ranges from exploring the impact of worker absenteeism on firms and investigating workers’ demand for flexible labor contracts to experimentally quantifying labor market frictions arising from informal village labor unions.

-I will be available at the ASSA meetings in Philadelphia, PA, between Jan 5th and 7th, 2018, for interviews.
+I will be available for interviews at the ASSA meetings in San Diego between Jan 3rd and 5th, 2020.